8 Benefits of Evening Primrose Oil

 - It can help clear up acne

-The GLA in Evening primrose oil is thought to help acne by reducing skin inflammation and the number of skin cells that cause lesions.
+The Gamma-Linolenic Acid (GLA) is thought to help acne by reducing skin inflammation and the number of skin cells that cause lesions.
 It may also help the skin retain moisture.

 - It can help improve overall skin health

-Oral supplementation of Evening primrose oil helps smooth skin and improves its elasticity, moisture, firmness, fatigue resistance.
-GLA in Evening primrose oil may improve the skin’s epidermis.
+Evening primrose oil contains GLA which may help in improving the skin’s epidermis.
+As a result, it smoothens the skin and improves its elasticity, moisture, firmness, fatigue resistance.
 As per the study, GLA is necessary for ideal skin structure and function.
 Because the skin can’t produce GLA on its own, researchers believe taking GLA-rich EPO helps keep skin healthy overall.

 - It may help relieve Premenstrual Syndrome (PMS) symptoms

 Evening primrose oil is highly effective in treating premenstrual syndrome (PMS) symptoms, such as depression, irritability, bloating.
-Researchers believe some women experience PMS because they’re sensitive to normal prolactin levels in the body.
+Some studies have shown that some women experience PMS because they’re sensitive to normal prolactin levels in the body.
 GLA converts to a substance in the body (prostaglandin E1) thought to help prevent prolactin from triggering PMS.

 - It may help reduce hot flashes